AkashSinghaRoy/AkashSinghaRoy.github.io/research.md

 ## Manuscripts under preparation

-16. The Landau--Selberg--Delange method for products of \uppercase{D}irichlet $L$-functions and applications.
+16. The Landau--Selberg--Delange method for products of Dirichlet $L$-functions and applications.
 _Link to most recent version_

 17. Distribution in residue classes of hybrid families of polynomially--defined additive and multiplicative functions.